Ronny Jackson's VA Nomination Hearing In Jeopardy Amid 'Serious Allegations'

 "The chairman is aware of [the allegations].
 He's discussed them with the White House," Rounds said.
 "It's really up to the chairman as to what the next step would be — whether we continue on with the nomination process or if we hold up long enough to allow this to be vetted more fully before we bring it before the committee."

-Rounds added: "These are serious allegations and they are ones we'd certainly want to get through."
+Rounds added: "These are serious allegations, and they are ones we'd certainly want to get through."

 Jackson currently serves as White House physician.
-He famously defused doubts about the health and fitness of President Trump in January, describing his medical condition in excessively glowing terms.
-He is a former combat surgeon who served with Navy bomb disposal units and instructed underwater salvage teams.
+He defused doubts about the health and fitness of President Trump in January, describing his medical condition in excessively glowing terms.
+Jackson is a former combat surgeon who served with Navy bomb disposal units and instructed underwater salvage teams.

-Trump picked Jackson to succeed David Shulkin, who was forced to resign as VA secretary after an inspector-general's report uncovered inappropriate expenses.
+Trump picked Jackson to succeed David Shulkin, who was forced to resign as VA secretary after an inspector general's report uncovered inappropriate expenses.

 "Some Republican colleagues have told me that they think the hearing should be postponed, which certainly deserves consideration," Sen. Richard Blumenthal, D-Conn., who is also a member of the Senate Veterans Affairs Committee, told The Associated Press.